dmragar/ArchivalZone/README.md

 # ArchivalZone
-work-in-progress for pulling archival files (with the Dropbox SDK) into a DF, and prepping them for database.
+work-in-progress toolkit for pulling archival files (with the Dropbox SDK) into a DF, and prepping them for database.